-Traveling around Mykonos everyone can observe the imposing presence of big windmills that were mainly being used, in order to crush agricultural yields from the 16th to 19th century.
+Travelling around Mykonos everyone can observe the imposing presence of big windmills that were mainly being used, in order to crush agricultural yields from the 16th to 19th century.
 The produced flour was sold to local bakeries, farmers, and their families, and to ships in order to deliver it wherever they wanted.
-It is obviously one of the most characteristic features of the island, represent a part of Mykonos’ past and every traveler should visit them.
+It is obviously one of the most characteristic features of the island, representing a part of Mykonos’ past and every traveller should visit them.

 From 16th to 19th Century most of the windmills in Cycladic islands were in operation because of the strong winds, especially due to the Northern “meltemi” wind.
 The windmills had great importance for the island due to the fact that the sailors stopped by in order to get supplies.
 They were built with stone, in a spherical shape, windows, and a pointed roof, made of wood.
 The white color follows the architecture of other island houses and buildings just to point out the contrast with the blue color of the sea.